Stopping Power Enhancement From Discrete Particle-Wake Correlations in High Energy Density Plasmas: Beam-plasma-like instabilities and saturation

-\textbf{3.
-Beam-plasma-like instabilities and saturation:} The stopping power in all cases initially increases due to fluid-like instabilities, then peaks and begins to decrease due to saturation.
+The stopping power in all cases initially increases due to fluid-like instabilities, then peaks and begins to decrease due to saturation.
 We say ``fluid-like" because, for the parameters used here, the inter-particle spacing can be $\sim$ the wake wavelength $2\pi\delta_{sk}$, and larger than the wake transverse radius $\delta_{sk}$, violating the continuum assumption of the fluid approximation.
 The uncertainties in Fig.\ \ref{dEdx-plots} and the variation between runs in Fig.\ \ref{dEdx-8avg} illustrate the increasing effect of particle discreteness with decreasing $N_b$.
 The spreading of a single-particle wake with increasing $\xi$, discussed in Ref.\ \cite{ellis:dissertation}, will also work to invalidate fluid results with decreasing $N_b$.

-Fig.\ \ref{pos-qeb-mono} illustrates the effect of the fluid-like instabilities on a small monoenergetic beam with $N_b=64$ at $s=200\delta_{sk}$.
+Fig.\ \ref{qeb-fields-mono} illustrates the effect of the fluid-like instabilities on a small monoenergetic beam with $N_b=64$ at $s=200\delta_{sk}$.
 The beam contains regions of alternating bunching and spreading in all three dimensions, which is the primary source of the stopping enhancement.
-The stopping power in Eq.\ \ref{QED-dEdx} scales as $e_b^2/m_b$, so $N$ beam electrons within $\delta_{sk}$ of each other roughly act like a single particle with $e_b=-Ne$, $m_b=Nm_e$, and $e_b^2/m_b=N e^2/m_e$ \cite{Bret:Correlated}.
-This bunching is caused by the alternating potential peaks and troughs in the particle wakes in the longitudinal direction and the corresponding transverse focusing fields.
-The longitudinal behavior is related to the fluid beam-plasma instability \cite{Bret:Multidimensional}, and the transverse behavior is related to the transverse self-modulation instability \cite{Vieira:Transverse, *An:dissertation} studied in plasma wakefield accelerators.
+This bunching is caused by the oscillating electric fields of the particle wakes in the longitudinal direction and the corresponding transverse focusing fields, as seen in the figure.
+The longitudinal behavior is related to the fluid beam-plasma or two-stream instability \cite{Bret:Multidimensional}, and the transverse behavior is related to the transverse self-modulation instability \cite{Vieira:Transverse, *An:dissertation} studied in plasma wakefield accelerators.
 As the particles begin to bunch, bunches tend to align in the logintudinal direction and merge in the transverse direction, with the transverse merging limited by beam size or filamentation.
 Due to constructive interference, the wakefields are largest at the tail of the beam, and the process occurs most rapidly there.